zzzxxxttt/simple_detectron2_EfficientDet/README.md

-# A simple Detectron2 EfficientDet
+# A simple Detectron2 EfficientDet (working in progress)

+**update 2020/11/3: There are still some hidden bugs in the code, but due to lack of GPU, I can't continue the experiments**

 This repository is a simple detectron2 based implementation of [EfficientDet](https://arxiv.org/pdf/1911.09070.pdf)